 As the children mature and you feel comfortable leaving them with a caregiver for a longer period, going away might be just the refresher your marriage needs.

-Chris and Noelle Lavach left their 5-year-old daughter and 1-year-old son in the care of Chris’ parents while the couple took a much-needed 5-day vacation.
+Chris and Noelle Lavach left their 5-year-old daughter and little 1-year-old son in the care of Chris’ parents while the couple took a much-needed 5-day vacation.
 Despite initial concerns about being so far away from the kids and spending money on themselves, their trip turned out to be more worthwhile than they had anticipated.
 “We had fun.
 We were getting along better.
 When we came back, we felt it was something that had really benefited our family,” Noelle says.

 - A little can mean a lot.
 When you’re apart, keep in touch with your spouse by phone, texting, or e-mail.

 - Face to face.
 You don’t always have to communicate with words.
-Sending flowers or giving a box (or a bar) of candy can keep your romance alive.
+Sending flowers or giving a little box (or a bar) of candy can keep your romance alive.
 Having sex, hugging, touching and holding each other are other ways to comfort, and love your partner.

 - Reassure each other, in word and deed.
 A new mother needs to know her husband still finds her attractive.
 A new father wants to be sure he’s not the third wheel in the growing love affair between mother and baby.